lm3nitro/Projects/Virtualization/ESXi/Part 1-VMWare ESXI Install.md

 Once you login, go to **Downloads**
 ![Pasted image 20240422100529](https://github.com/lm3nitro/Projects/assets/55665256/3926921c-c91a-478e-8394-5d9a2f051407)

-Locate and select the product you are looking for, in my case it is ESXi:
+Locate and select the product you are looking for; in my case it is ESXi:

 ![Pasted image 20240422100714](https://github.com/lm3nitro/Projects/assets/55665256/12bc15ec-9b17-415d-a6f9-32b9dbf69b12)